gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 We recommend teams focus on one objective during tele-op/endgame and perfect it.

-**Typically, teams which have a solid autonomous and consistent endgame can be competitive at the Qualifier level**, and this is a recommended goal for new teams.
+.. tip::    Typically, teams which have a solid autonomous and consistent endgame can be
+    competitive at the Qualifier level.
+This is a recommended goal for new teams.

 Overcomplicate → Simplify
 =========================
-**Simplifying your robot simplifies possible headaches later.**

 .. important:: Another common trap that teams fall into is to overcomplicate
     needlessly.
-    Simplicity and compactness are two hallmarks of engineering.
+Simplifying your robot simplifies possible headaches later.

 While some robots are very complicated, keep in mind that those teams are generally experienced, have some sort of machining capability, and fully design their robot in CAD.